turpeluren/blogelogeluren/src/content/posts/reflections.md

 share: "true"
 ---

 As winter here in the north tightens its grasp once more, I am due for some reflection.
-On my life situation, [[goals]], relations, creative and not so creative endeavours and how to balance it all.
+On my life situation, [goals](/posts/not-yet-written), relations, creative and not so creative endeavours and how to balance it all.

 ![Boyhood boy growing up](@assets/images/boyhood.jpg)<figcaption>*The boyhood boy growing up.
 Not unlike my [potd-project](/posts/potd-webplayer/).*</figcaption>